-- (5) An actuarial memorandum shall be prepared, dated and signed by the member of the American Academy of Actuaries who provides the following information concerning the calculation of annuity benefits: - (a) A description of the contract and contract provisions that affect the determination and, if applicable, the commutation of annuity benefits; - (b) The range of issue ages; - (c) Sample calculations illustrating the methodology and formulas used in the commutation of any life contingent and non-life contingent annuity benefits.
-The actuary may use any reasonable assumptions, consistent with any applicable actuarial Standards of Practice in determining the commuted values; - (d) A description of the methodology applicable to the determination of the interest rate and/or net investment return, as appropriate, used in the calculation of the commuted value of any life contingent and non-life contingent annuity benefits; and - (e) A description of the mortality assumption used in determining the commuted value of any life contingent annuity benefits.
-Any reasonable mortality assumption, consistent with any applicable actuarial Standards of Practice and regulatory requirements, may be used. - (6) Include a certification signed by a company officer that the contract has a minimum Flesch Score of 50. - (7) Certification by a company officer that written request will be made to and written approval received from the chief insurance regulator of the state of domicile of the company prior to the company exercising any contractual right to defer the payment of any amounts payable on commutation for a period of not more than six months. - (8) If the contract is for use with more than one plan, the submission shall include a separate set of uniquely numbered specifications pages for each plan being submitted for approval unless included in the Statement of Varability. - (9) A description of any innovative or unique features of each contract form.
+- (1) An actuarial memorandum shall be prepared, dated and signed by the member of the American Academy of Actuaries who provides the following information concerning the calculation of annuity benefits: - (a) A description of the contract and contract provisions that affect the determination and, if applicable, the commutation of annuity benefits; - (b) The range of issue ages; - (c) Sample calculations illustrating the methodology and formulas used in the commutation of any life contingent and non-life contingent annuity benefits.
+The actuary may use any reasonable assumptions, consistent with any applicable actuarial Standards of Practice in determining the commuted values;

+- (d) A description of the methodology applicable to the determination of the interest rate and/or net investment return, as appropriate, used in the calculation of the commuted value of any life contingent and non-life contingent annuity benefits; and - (e) A description of the mortality assumption used in determining the commuted value of any life contingent annuity benefits.
+Any reasonable mortality assumption, consistent with any applicable actuarial Standards of Practice and regulatory requirements, may be used.

-B. VARIABILITY OF INFORMATION
+C. VARIABILITY OF INFORMATION

 - (1) The company may identify items that will be considered variable only in the specifications page.
 The items shall be bracketed or otherwise marked to denote variability.
-The submission shall include a Statement of Variability that will discuss the conditions under which each variable item may change.
-Any change not supported by the Statement of Variability requires a refiling for prior approval. - (2) Any change shall be limited to only new issues of the contract and shall not apply to in force contracts. - (3) Notwithstanding Paragraph (1) above, items such as the insurance department address and telephone number, company address and telephone number, officer titles, and signatures of officers located in other areas of the contract may be denoted as variable and changed without notice or prior approval.
+The submission shall include a Statement of Variability that will discuss the conditions under which each variable item may change. - (2) Any change or modification shall be limited to only new issues of the contract and shall not apply to in force contracts. - (3) Items such as the Separate Account and funds available under the contract may be identified as a variable item and may be changed without notice or prior approval, as long as the new account or funds do not significantly alter the underlying structure of the contract.
+The Statement of Variability shall include a statement to that effect.
+An example of an unacceptable change would be the introduction of a Separate Account or fund with investment performance guarantees. - (4) Notwithstanding Paragraph (1) above, items such as the insurance department address and telephone number, company address and telephone number, officer titles, and signatures of officers located in other areas of the contract may be denoted as variable and changed without notice or prior approval.

-C. READABILITY REQUIREMENTS
+D. READABILITY REQUIREMENTS

-- (1) The contract text shall achieve a minimum score of 50 on the Flesch reading ease test or an equivalent score on any other approved comparable reading test.
-See Appendix A for Flesch methodology. - (2) The contract shall be presented, except for specifications pages, schedules and tables, in not less than ten point type, one point leaded. - (3) The style, arrangement and overall appearance of the contract shall give no undue prominence to any portion of the text of the contract or to any endorsements or riders. - (4) The contract shall contain a table of contents or an index of the principal sections of the contract, if the contract has more than 3,000 words printed on three or fewer pages of text or if the contract has more than three pages regardless of the number of words.
+- (1) The contract shall be presented, except for specifications pages, schedules and tables, in not less than ten point type, one point leaded. - (2) The style, arrangement and overall appearance of the contract shall give no undue prominence to any portion of the text of the contract or to any endorsements or riders. - (3) The contract shall contain a table of contents or an index of the principal sections of the contract, if the contract has more than 3,000 words printed on three or fewer pages of text or if the contract has more than three pages regardless of the number of words.